-Age-sex structure: The age and sex distribution indicates that population mostly increases naturally.
-The age-sex distribution implies that somewhere female population is less than male population in the Paurashava.
-From the male-female ratio, it is seen that in all the Wards number of males are greater than the number of females.
-Highest population goes under the range of 18 to 34 years age-group.
-So, in all the Wards number of young and workable population is highest than any other age-group population.
+Age-sex structure: Age and gender distribution indicates that population mostly increase naturally.
+The age-sex distribution implies that female population is less than male population in the Paurashava.
+From the male female ratio, it is observed that in all the Wards number of males are greater than the number of females.
+Highest population goes under the range of years 18 to 35 age group.
+So, in all the Wards number of young and workable population is highest than any other aged group population.